-- ILO 13.
-Identify relevant areas of previous research, placing them in context with a research, project and providing critical appraisal. - ILO 14.
-Demonstrate knowledge and understanding of facts, concepts, principles and theories and articulate these through reasoned analysis and discussion. - ILO 15.
-Analyse the background to an area of research, justify the research methodologies and discuss the main findings and conclusions in a scholarly written report and a viva voce examination. - ILO 16.
-Demonstrate the skill to perform a research project in a clear and concise manner. - ILO 17.
+- ILO 12. enter text here - ILO 13.
+Demonstrate knowledge and understanding of facts, concepts, principles and theories and articulate these through reasoned analysis and discussion. - ILO 14.
+Analyse the background to an area of research, justify the research methodologies and discuss the main findings and conclusions in a scholarly written report and a viva voce examination. - ILO 15.
+Demonstrate the skill to perform a research project in a clear and concise manner. - ILO 16.
 Explain and practice the concept of scientific work.
-This includes that the student will be able to identify new research ideas, concepts or methodologies, develop experiments or case studies, and analyse the results systematically as well as justify the whole process of arriving at the results. - ILO 18.
-Produce project aims, objectives, risk assessment and time lines for a research project. - ILO 19.
+This includes that the student will be able to identify new research ideas, concepts or methodologies, develop experiments or case studies, and analyse the results systematically as well as justify the whole process of arriving at the results. - ILO 17.
+Produce project aims, objectives, risk assessment and time lines for a research project. - ILO 18.
 Write a clear and concise research report using correct citations and showing a systematic structure of thoughts.